3.5 Sampling, Estimation, and Hypothesis Testing

 Test Your Knowledge

-Rejecting a correct null hypothesis is best described as:
+Rejecting a null hypothesis that is actually true is best described as a:

 A